-Ricardo L. Ortiz is an Associate Professor of US Latinx Literatures and Cultures in Georgetown University's Department of English; his promotion to Full Professor becomes effective in August of 2021.
-Prof. Ortiz served as Department Chair from 2015 to 2021, and served as Director of Graduate Studies from July 2008 to July 2014.
-He was awarded tenure and promoted to Associate Professor at Georgetown in 2005, and promotion to Full Professor in 2021.
+Ricardo L. Ortiz is a Professor of US Latinx Literatures and Cultures in Georgetown University's Department of English; he served as Department Chair from 2015 to 2021 and as Director of Graduate Studies in English from July 2008 to July 2014.
+He earned tenure and promotion to Associate Professor at Georgetown in 2005, and promotion to Full Professor in 2021.

-Prof. Ortiz earned his M.A. and Ph.D. (in 1987 and 1992, respectively) from the University of California Los Angeles, and his B.A. in English and Economics from Stanford University (in 1983).
+Prof. Ortiz earned his M.A. in 1987 and his Ph.D. in 1992 from the University of California Los Angeles, and his B.A. in English and Economics from Stanford University in 1983.
 And before coming to Georgetown in 1998 he held tenure track positions at San José State University and Dartmouth College.
 Prof. Ortiz was born in Cuba in 1961 and left with his family in 1966; he grew up in the Los Angeles area and attended Bishop Amat Memorial High School in La Puente, CA, graduating in 1979.

 Prof Ortiz's second book, Latinx Literature Now: Between Evanescence and Event, was published by Palgrave Macmillan in early 2019, in both Palgrave's Pivot and its Literatures of the Americas series.

 Prof. Ortiz's first book, Cultural Erotics in Cuban America, was published by the University of Minnesota Press in 2007; it was awarded Honorable Mention for the Modern Language Association's 2008 Alan Bray Book Prize, which recognizes outstanding scholarly contributions to Queer Literary and Cultural Studies.

 His third book, The Testimonial Imagination: Cold War Geo-Politics and the Post-Conflict Cultures of US Latinidad, is well under way.